A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Full-planet modeling

 with $P_\mathrm{link}$, $R_\mathrm{link}$ the atmosphere model's pressure in bars and radius in Earth radii at the pressure level where the link with the interior model happens.
 This pressure is either that of the radiative-convective boundary, $P_\mathrm{rcb}$ (if $P_\mathrm{rcb}<1$\,kbar), or 1 kbar otherwise. $\delta T\big|_{P_\mathrm{link}}$ is the temperature difference between each of the atmosphere models (for each $R_\mathrm{ref}$), and each of the interior models (for each $T_\mathrm{mod}$). $\delta T\big|_{R_\mathrm{link}}$ is defined similarly by comparing the temperatures of the atmosphere and interior models at the radius where $P=P_\mathrm{link}$ in the atmosphere model.
 The full planetary profiles for temperature/pressure/radius/density are then set to be the atmosphere profiles of the best-match atmosphere model $R_\mathrm{ref}^*$ at pressures lower than $P_\mathrm{link}$, and the interior profiles of the best interior model $T_\mathrm{mod}^*$ at deeper pressures.
 The planetary radii at 1, 10, and 20 mbar are recorded for each full-planet composition scenario.
 When displaying the resulting constant-composition curves in mass-radius space, or comparing to TOI-270 d's radius, we use the 20 mbar radii for easy comparison with previous works \citep{lopez_understanding_2014,benneke_jwst_2024}.

-In the rare cases that correspond to very low $f_\mathrm{env}$ where the core-envelope boundary (CEB) between the core/mantle and the envelope happens at pressures that are shallower than the RCB, or shallower than 1 kbar if the RCB is not shallower than 1 kbar, we instead link the interior and atmosphere models that minimize $\delta R_\mathrm{CEB}$, the difference in radius at the CEB pressure (identified in the interior model).
+In the rare cases (very low $f_\mathrm{env}$) where the MEB happens at pressures that are shallower than the RCB, or shallower than 1 kbar if the RCB is not reached at 1 kbar, we instead link the interior and atmosphere models that minimize $\delta R_\mathrm{MEB}$, the difference in radius at the MEB pressure (identified in the interior model).
+In these cases, the high pressures over which the composition-dependent demixing conditions of hydrogen and water referenced in this work are applicable (see Fig. \ref{fig:phase_space_motivation}) are not reached within the envelope, and miscibility cannot be evaluated from the planet model.
+This does not impact our results, since demixing preferentially occurs at larger $f_\mathrm{env}$ (Fig. \ref{fig:demixing_window_fwd}).